VishShaji/Operation-Analytics-and-Investigating-Metric-Spike-SQL/README.md

 ## Part 1: Job Data Analysis

+### Dataset Information

+The dataset for the first part of the project involves a table named job_data with the following columns:

+- job_id: Unique identifier of jobs
+- actor_id: Unique identifier of actor
+- event: The type of event (decision/skip/transfer).
+- language: The Language of the content
+- time_spent: Time spent to review the job in seconds.
+- org: The Organization of the actor
+- ds: The date in the format yyyy/mm/dd (stored as text).

+### Data Analysis

 - Jobs Reviewed Over Time: Analyzed how many jobs were reviewed each hour for every day in November 2020.
 This helps understand workload distribution.
 - Throughput Analysis: Calculated the 7-day rolling average of events per second to identify trends over a weekly period, useful for strategic planning.
 Daily metrics provide real-time insights for operational decisions.
 - Language Share Analysis: Identified the percentage share of each programming language used in the past 30 days.
 This helps understand which languages are most common in the data.
 - Duplicate Rows Detection: This query identifies rows in the job_data table that are considered duplicates based on specific columns.

 ## Part 2: Investigating Metric Spike

+### Dataset Information

+The dataset involved in the Part 2 of the analysis contains three tables:

+- users: Contains one row per user, with descriptive information about that user’s account.
+- events: Contains one row per event, where an event is an action that a user has taken (e.g., login, messaging, search).
+- email_events: Contains events specific to the sending of emails.

+### Data Analysis

 - Weekly User Engagement: Tracked user activity on a weekly basis to understand user behavior and preferences.
 - User Growth Analysis: Analyzed user acquisition and growth over time to aid strategic planning.